Life Without Buildings

-Life Without Buildings were a Glasgow, Scotland-based indie rock band.
+Life Without Buildings are a Scottish indie rock band formed in Glasgow in 1999.
+The band consists of Sue Tompkins (vocals), Robert Johnston (guitar), Chris Evans (bass) and Will Bradley (drums).
+The band existed for three years between 1999 and 2002, releasing one studio album, Any Other City, in 2001, before breaking up the following year.
+A live album, Live at the Annandale Hotel, was released in 2007.

+In January 2026, the band announced plans to reunite after twenty-four years of inactivity.

 Career

+1999-2002: Formation and Any Other City

 Named after a track by English new wave band Japan, Life Without Buildings formed during the summer of 1999.
 The band consisted mostly of ex-students of the Glasgow School of Art, Initial band members were Will Bradley (drums), Chris Evans (bass) and Robert Johnston (guitar).
 Painter Sue Tompkins (vocals) joined later in 1999.
 The band split writing duties, with Johnston, Bradley and Evans writing the music while Tompkins wrote the vocals.
 Tompkins' "talk-sung" vocal styling eventually became the band's most famous attribute.
 Impressed after their first London gig, the Rough Trade-affiliated Tugboat label asked the band to record a debut single.

 Released in March 2000, "The Leanover" b/w "New Town" secured the band a full deal with the label.
 "New Town" received some airplay on BBC Radio 1.
 The band later released two more singles on the Tugboat label.
 The band's debut, Any Other City, recorded by Scottish producer Andy Miller at Chem19 Studios in Glasgow, was released in 2001 in the UK; label DCBaltimore2012 issued it months later in the United States.

 Life Without Buildings were on the same bill as The Strokes in February 2001, during the latter band's first headlining gig.
 A popular legend sprung up that due to the Strokes' popularity, Life Without Buildings was bumped further down the bill.
 Band members disputed this, saying that while they had been scheduled to play the show, it was the result of a booking error, not anything intentional.

 In January 2002 Any Other City debuted at #49 on the CMJ Radio 200.
 It stayed on the Radio 200 for eight weeks, peaking at #22.